Expert medical and surgical care in Thailand

 • Bearing surface selection based on patient activity and life expectancy

-• Proven implant survival exceeding 95% at fifteen years
+• Durable implant survival, with most lasting at least fifteen years

 • Best for: end-stage hip arthritis affecting the full joint